Jesper Svensson (bowler): 2018 season

 Svensson qualified as the #1 seed in the 2018 PBA Tournament of Champions, but finished runner-up after losing the title match to Matt O'Grady.
 He was a member of the Go Bowling!
 Silver Lake Atom Splitters team, which won the PBA League event on April 22, 2018.

 2019 season

 Svensson won his eighth PBA Tour title at the PBA-WBT Thailand Open.
 After qualifying as the top seed, Jesper defeated American Sean Rash in the final match.

 2020 season

 On February 29, Svensson won his ninth PBA Tour title at the 2020 Roth-Holman Doubles Championship held in Indianapolis with doubles partner Kyle Troup.
 This was the second doubles title for the Svensson-Troup duo, who previously won the event in 2017.
 Later that day, Svensson won the 2020 PBA Indianapolis Open.
 As the #1 seed for the stepladder finals, he defeated Shawn Maldonado in the championship match 245–226 to claim his tenth PBA Tour title, which made him title-eligible for the PBA Hall of Fame.

 2021 season

-Svensson was winless in the 2021 PBA Tour season.
+Svensson was winless in the 2021 PBA Tour season, though his consistency helped him top $100,000 in only 12 events.